watmin/cogere/README.md

 **Don't supply multiple operations.**

-###### --host-list | -l
+###### --host | -h

-The `--host-list` switch is both an operation and an option.
+The `--host` switch is both an operation and an option.
 When using another operation it provides the list of hosts to the operation.

 If ran with no other operations, it runs the supplied command on the host.
-Can supply multiple hosts comma separated
+Can be used multiple times

 **REQUIRES `--reason|-r`, `command`**

 Example:
 ```
-cogere --reason 'report hostname' --host-list arbitrium,cognitio 'hostname'
+cogere --reason 'report hostname' --host arbitrium --host cognitio 'hostname'
 arbitrium.jar00n.net
 cognitio.watministrator.net
 ```